 - Getting Started – This chapter covers how to find a troop and get registered.

-- Adult Leadership – This chapter covers the roles of adults in a troop, from the positions for registered adults to other ways parent can support their sons in Boy Scouts.
+- Adult Leadership – This chapter covers the roles of adults in a troop, from the positions for registered adults to other ways parent can support their sons in Scouts BSA.
 It also covers the concept of two-deep leadership.

 - Meetings, Activities, and Administrivia – This chapter explains what typically happens at the different types of meetings such as troop meetings, patrol meetings, and Court of Honors.
 It also discusses the ways different troops handle things like finances and communication.